The World to Come: Plot

-In 1856 Schoharie County, New York, Abigail and Dyer live an isolated life in the country working as farmers.
-They are both devastated by the recent loss of their young daughter Nellie.
+In 1856, in Schoharie County, New York, Abigail and Dyer live an isolated life in the country working as farmers.
+They are both devastated by the loss of their young daughter Nellie several months earlier.
+Natural introverts, they rarely speak of their feelings to each other.
+However, one night Dyer tells her of the terror he felt as a child during an earthquake.
+His openness about his feelings moves her to want to make love with him for this first time since Nellie's death.

-A new similarly childless couple moves in beside them.
-Abigail is immediately entranced by Tallie, the wife, and the two women form a quick and deep friendship.
+Tallie and Finney arrive in the area, both of whom are vivacious, in contrast to Abigail and Dyer.
+Tallie's warmth and openness make a strong impression on Abigail, and the two women form a fast friendship.
 Abigail confides to Tallie that her marriage with Dyer is based on practicality, not romance, while Tallie reveals that her husband Finney can be quarrelsome and controlling.

-For Abigail's birthday Tallie buys her an atlas that she had longed for.
-When Tallie is returning home from the birthday visit she is caught in a storm that nearly kills her.
-Her husband takes her away to recuperate, and when she returns, it is spring and Tallie resumes her visits to Abigail.
+For Abigail's birthday, Tallie buys her an atlas that she had longed for.
+When Tallie is returning home from the birthday visit, she is caught in a storm that nearly kills her.
+Her husband takes her away to recuperate.
+In the spring Tallie resumes her visits to Abigail.

-Eventually Tallie reveals to Abigail that she only dreams of being with her.
-Abigail feels similarly and the two kiss.
-They begin a sexual affair.
-Dyer, who has become increasingly emotional since their child's death, is upset about the time that Abigail spends with Tallie.
-Tallie's husband becomes similarly jealous of the hours she is spending away from him.
+Eventually, Abigail confesses to Tallie how powerfully she feels for the openness of their relationship, a confession that leads to a physical affair (the full extent of which is revealed later in the film via flashback).
+Dyer seems aware that something is happening between them, but he does not interfere.
+Finney, however, becomes jealous of the time Tallie spends away from him.
 Abigail expresses concern about Finney telling Tallie of many husbands poisoning their wives in the county.

-Finney eventually asks Abigail and Dyer to dinner where he uncomfortably brings up their lost child and Abigail notices bruises on Tallie's neck.
+Finney eventually asks Abigail and Dyer to dinner.
+Abigail notices bruises on Tallie's neck.
 Finney tells a morbid story about holding his disobedient dog outside until it froze to death.
-Afterwards Tallie doesn't visit for a week.
+Afterwards, Tallie doesn't visit for a week.
 Abigail finally goes in search of her and finds her rented house empty with only a bloody kerchief left behind.
-Though she suspects foul play, she eventually receives a letter from Tallie informing her she has moved 85 miles away to the Skaneateles area of Onondaga County.
+Though she suspects foul play, she eventually receives a letter from Tallie informing her she has moved 85 miles away to the Skaneateles area of Onondaga County, where her life is miserable.

-Abigail insists on going to see Tallie and Dyer reluctantly complies.
-However by the time they arrive Tallie is dead.
+Abigail insists on going to see Tallie, and Dyer accompanies her.
+However, by the time they arrive, Tallie is dead.
 Finney claims it is from diphtheria.
-A flashback reveals Tallie and Abigail having sex; another flashback shows Finney holding and dancing with Tallie until she collapses.

-Abigail returns to her life on the farm.
-She and Dyer continue to work together but are still emotionally estranged.
-To comfort herself, Abigail imagines murdering Finney one day and tries to picture Nellie and Tallie comforting one another in the afterlife.
-When Dyer asks her to imagine anything she can do to ease their longing, Abigail begins to imagine Tallie in his place.
+Abigail returns to her mundane life on the farm with Dyer.
+When Dyer reveals that he has always feared he would be unable to be of worth to the people in his life, Abigail is moved enough to imagine he is Tallie, indicating a new world of possibilities if she and Dyer can contrive the same sort of openness that existed between she and Tallie.